Lejojaluel/Holiday-Class/README.md

 This is a Holiday class and driver example for my Java class

 It contains enumerated types for the month which can be useful for reuse instead of retyping them.
+Enjoy.